FAI-Solutions/open-webui-extensions/ollama-usage-monitor/README.md

 **Part of the [FAI-Solutions Open WebUI Extensions hub](https://github.com/FAI-Solutions/open-webui-extensions)**

-Ollama Usage Monitor is an Open WebUI filter extension that shows session and weekly Ollama Cloud usage stats as a status line on each LLM response.
+Ollama Usage Monitor is an Open WebUI filter extension that shows session and weekly Ollama Cloud usage stats at the top of each LLM response.
 Click the demo GIF below to see the Add-On in action:

 ![App demo](../assets/demo-ollama-usage-monitor.gif)